-When my cypress vine (Ipomoea quamoclit) is blooming, it is covered in tiny, star-shaped, brilliantly red flowers.
-Although they are tiny, the flowers really stand out against the light green of the leaves and vine.
+Tiny, star-shaped, brilliantly red flowers cover my cypress vine (Ipomoea quamoclit) in spring.
+Although the flowers are tiny, they really stand out against the light green of the leaves and vine.

 My favorite part about the cypress vine is its dainty, feather-like leaves.
 The leaves look so fragile and fairy-like that, even when it isn’t blooming, this vine puts on a little show.

-But don’t be fooled by the delicate appearance of its leaves, this vine is pretty strong and it can be aggressive.
+The vine is pretty strong and it can be aggressive, in spite of the delicate appearance of its leaves.
 It grows rapidly and may cover nearby plants or structures.

 Invasive or Not?
 It Depends on the Garden